GETTING UNDER THE SKIN OF SOUTH AFRICA'S VIBRANT EAST COAST CITY

-A twenty minute drive from Glenwood found us in the Valley of a Thousand Hills surrounded by what looked like giant hamster balls.
+A twenty-minute drive from Glenwood found us in the Valley of a Thousand Hills, surrounded by what looked like giant hamster balls.
 There are two types of balls, officially known as Groovy Balls – an Aqua Ball, aka “Washing Machine”, and a Harness Ball, aka “Tumble Dryer”.
 We both jumped inside the washing machine and linked arms to prevent head-on collisions.
-After throwing a bucket of warm water in with us, we were rolled down a hill for an intense 27 second churn in what feels like a giant slip ’n slide.
+After throwing a bucket of warm water in with us, we were rolled down a hill for an intense 27-second churn in what felt like a giant slip ’n slide.
 This will definitely whet any adrenaline junkie’s appetite!

 With every turn of the spiralling road, we delved into a Durban we knew nothing about

 Our guide Nhlakanipho, from Durban Green Corridor, spent the afternoon with us in the village of his birth and proudly shared stories of the area and the people who live here.
-He explained that isiThumba means “kidnapping” and that it is named after the mountain above the valley.
-According to legend, after some local herdsmen disappeared, their chief, wanting to avoid a war with the neighbouring village suspected of killing the herdsmen, told the community that the men had been kidnapped by the mountain, and that they should avoid that area at all costs.
+He explained that isiThumba means “kidnapping” and is named after the mountain above the valley.
+According to legend, after some local herdsmen disappeared, their chief, wanting to avoid a war with the neighbouring village suspected of killing the herdsmen, told the community that the mountain had kidnapped the men and that they should avoid that area at all costs.
 While the story may have passed into folklore, the name remains.

-Venturing into the heart of the Inanda Valley, the great people of Durban Green Corridor took us to see one of the most unique attractions in Durban: the Rasta Caves.
-After a long walk and steep ascent along the cliff face near the uMzinyathi Waterfall, we found ourselves beneath a huge rock overhang.
+Venturing into the heart of the Inanda Valley, the great people of Durban Green Corridor took us to one of Durban’s most unique attractions: the Rasta Caves.
+We were beneath a huge rock overhang after a long walk and steep ascent along the cliff face near the uMzinyathi Waterfall.
 The cave walls are decorated with paintings and Rasta scriptures.
 Until recently, a community of Rastafarians lived and worshipped here.
-While nosy tourists like ourselves have largely chased them off, we were fortunate enough to meet 17 year-old Shadow Shakes, who looks after the caves and lives there in solitude, worshipping Jah.
+While nosy tourists like ourselves have largely chased them off, we were fortunate enough to meet 17-year-old Shadow Shakes, who looks after the caves and lives there in solitude, worshipping Jah.

 Walking on water for the best view of Durban

-After that wobbly start, and a stance that resembled someone hovering over a port-a-loo, I finally got the feel of it and “SUPed” forth.
-Seeing the beauty of the city from such an unusual vantage point truly took my breath away.
+After that wobbly start and a stance that resembled someone hovering over a port-a-loo, I finally got the feel of it and “SUPed” forth.
+Seeing the city’s beauty from such an unusual vantage point took my breath away.

-While you’re at the beach, one of the best ways for couples to explore Durban’s sea front promenade is on a tandem from Bike and Bean.
-Despite being the middle of winter, Durban weather is relatively warm and locals keep in shape throughout the year, so we rode along with many other riders and runners.
-Once back at Bike and Bean we recharged with muffins and coffee while taking in the unspoilt sea view.
+While at the beach, one of the best ways for couples to explore Durban’s seafront promenade is on a tandem from Bike and Bean.
+Despite being the middle of winter, Durban weather is relatively warm, and locals keep in shape throughout the year, so we rode along with many other riders and runners.
+Once back at Bike and Bean, we recharged with muffins and coffee while taking in the unspoilt sea view.

 The South Asia of South Africa

 You can’t but love Durban’s South Asian influence, and the Bangladesh market tucked away in the suburb of Chatsworth is a must.
-Walking down the market isles you’re struck with sensory overload.
-Not only was there so much to see, hear, smell and taste, but we ended up chatting to friendly stall owners and shoppers as we wandered through the vibrant market.
+Walking down the market aisles, you’re struck with sensory overload.
+There was so much to see, hear, smell and taste, and we ended up chatting with friendly stall owners and shoppers as we wandered through the vibrant market.

 Down the road is the Hare Krishna temple.
-The Temple of Understanding, as it’s known, is hard to miss with it’s three gold tipped towers.
-The temple’s restaurant is famous in Durban for it’s vegetarian meals, and after spending a good deal of time sampling pretty much everything, we were lucky enough to be in time for a ceremony known as the Raj Bhoga-arati.
+The Temple of Understanding, as it’s known, is hard to miss with its three gold-tipped towers.
+The temple’s restaurant is famous in Durban for its vegetarian meals.
+After spending a good deal of time sampling pretty much everything, we were lucky enough to be in time for a ceremony known as the Raj Bhoga-arati.

-The burning of incense and rhythmic drumming brings devotees into the centre of the temple where they await the unveiling of curtains which reveal statues of their gods, to which they sing while receiving a blessing.
-The chanting, drumming and the burning incense that filled the great hall created a powerfully calming atmosphere.
+The burning of incense and rhythmic drumming brings devotees into the centre of the temple, where they await the unveiling of curtains that reveal statues of their gods, to which they sing while receiving a blessing.
+The chanting, drumming and burning incense that filled the great hall created a powerfully calming atmosphere.

-One evening we found ourselves at one of Durban’s best kept secrets, Palki.
-Tucked away in an old Berea house, this restaurant has been serving authentic Indian cuisine for eighteen years and has become a favourite with Durban’s Indian community, as well as a growing number of people keen to expand their culinary horizons.
+One evening we found ourselves at one of Durban’s best-kept secrets, Palki.
+Tucked away in an old Berea house, this restaurant has served authentic Indian cuisine for eighteen years.
+It has become a favourite with Durban’s Indian community and a growing number of people keen to expand their culinary horizons.
 With our tummies full of spicy goodness, we ventured across the (Umgeni) River for our night at the luxurious Three Cities Auberge Hollandaise Guesthouse.
-Being regular travellers, our idea of luxury is our own toilet and hot water, but here our room was almost half the size of our entire house, and we felt completely rejuvinated by the luxury of it all.
+Being regular travellers, our idea of luxury is our own toilet and hot water.
+Still, our room was almost half the size of our entire house, and we felt completely rejuvenated by the luxury of it all.

 Downtown – Durban deep

 Leaving the luxury behind, we headed for the vibrance of downtown Durban.
 As sheltered suburbanites, it’s embarrassing to admit that this is one area we have been dying to explore but lacked the nerve to do so.
-What’s strange is that everywhere else we travel we are usually the first to seek out and explore the rougher areas, but home based prejudices seemed to be the hardest to break.
+What’s strange is that everywhere else we travel, we are usually the first to seek out and explore the rougher areas, but home-based prejudices seem to be the hardest to break.
 We are so glad we finally did.
-Seeing this part of Durban really illustrates what a melting pot of African and international cultures Durban is, and to engage with the street life of our city was one of the turning points for turning the crush we had on this city into a fully fledged love affair.
+Seeing this part of Durban really illustrates what a melting pot of African and international cultures Durban is, and engaging with the street life of our city was one of the turning points for turning our crush on this city into a fully-fledged love affair.

 Durban moves up a notch on the “Go-to” list

 In hindsight, we were naive to think that a staycation in our own city wouldn’t show us anything we didn’t already know.
 We’ve always had a lukewarm admiration for our city – the same fondness for that ugly but warm sweater you don’t wear anywhere else but home.
 But Durban proved us wrong.
-Now, when talking other travellers, our “go to” list of cool South African places won’t be limited to the Kruger National Park and Cape Town; our Durban will have pride of place.
+Now, when talking to other travellers, our “go-to” list of cool South African places won’t be limited to the safari icon of Kruger National Park and Cape Town – the Mother City; our Durban will have pride of place.